 01/07/2013 - Draft Residential Growth Prospectus

-At our June meeting, we heard about plans to accelerate housing growth and deliver tens of thousands of new homes over the next 14 years to meet a predicted growth in Manchester's population which would result in the need for 55,000 new homes by 2027.
+At the June meeting, the Committee heard about plans to accelerate housing growth and deliver tens of thousands of new homes over the next 14 years to meet a predicted growth in Manchester's population which would result in the need for 55,000 new homes by 2027.
 Plans are being put together for an estimated 5,000 new homes to be delivered in the next three years – with 13,000 new homes up to 2019 to encourage high quality new home building across the city.
 Proposals are for the Council to work in partnership with private developers, social landlords and housing providers to increase the range of housing that is available across tenure and budgets.
 Amongst the obvious potential benefits of the proposals, are the provision of jobs, apprenticeships and education opportunities for Manchester residents.
-We look forward to hearing more about this through future meetings of this committee as the plans unfold
+The Committee look forward to hearing more about this through future meetings of this committee as the plans unfold

 03/06/2013 - Waste and recycling update

 At the May meeting the Committee received an update on the waste and recycling service which contained proposed service changes for this year which included the phased introduction of smaller black waste bins and a weekly recycling pilot to 20,0000 households.
 The Committee asked officers to come back with more detail about the proposed changes so that members can establish the potential impact on local residents.

 To find out more information have a look at our full work programme.
 This includes what topics we will be looking at, what specific issues we will be considering and who we will be hearing from.
 Please bear in mind that the programme is continually updated, and so dates and agenda items may change from those listed in the programme.